Harry Potter and the Chamber of Secrets: Plot

 After another attack from the monster, students attend a defensive duelling class.
-During the class, Harry ends up displaying the rare ability to speak Parseltongue, the language of snakes.
-Harry, Ron and Hermione initially suspected Draco Malfoy as the possible heir of Slytherin.
-But after Harry and Ron drink a Polyjuice Potion that allowed them to take the forms of Vincent Crabbe and Gregory Goyle, they discover Draco was not the one releasing the monster.
+During the class, Harry displays the rare ability to speak Parseltongue, the language of snakes.
 Moaning Myrtle, a ghost who haunts a bathroom, shows Harry and his friends a diary that was left in her stall.
 It belonged to Tom Riddle, a student who witnessed another student's death when the Chamber was last opened.
-The monster attacks multiple times, and eventually, Hermione Granger is petrified.
+During the next attack by the monster, Hermione Granger is immobilised.

-Discovering a piece of parchment clenched in Hermione's fist, Harry and Ron learn that the monster is a Basilisk, a gigantic snake that can kill victims with a direct gaze and Petrify them with an indirect gaze.
-Harry realizes the Basilisk is producing the voice he hears in the walls.
+Harry and Ron learn that the monster is a Basilisk, a gigantic snake that can kill victims with a direct gaze and immobilise them with an indirect gaze.
+Harry realizes the Basilisk is producing the voice that he hears in the walls.
 After Ron's sister Ginny is abducted and taken into the Chamber, Harry and Ron discover the Chamber entrance in Myrtle's bathroom.
 When they force Lockhart to enter with them, he confesses that the stories he told of his heroic adventures are fabrications.
 He attempts to erase the boys' memories, but his spell backfires and obliterates his own memory.

-Harry finds an unconscious Ginny in the Chamber.
-A manifestation of Tom Riddle appears and reveals that he is Lord Voldemort and the Heir of Slytherin.
+Harry finds Ginny unconscious in the Chamber.
+A manifestation of Tom Riddle appears and reveals that Riddle is Lord Voldemort and the Heir of Slytherin.
 After explaining that he opened the Chamber, Riddle summons the Basilisk to kill Harry.
 Dumbledore's phoenix Fawkes arrives, bringing Harry the Sorting Hat.
 While Fawkes blinds the Basilisk, Harry pulls the Sword of Gryffindor from the Hat.
 He slays the serpent, then stabs the diary with a Basilisk fang, destroying it and the manifestation of Riddle.
-Later, Harry liberates Dobby by tricking his master into giving him clothing.
-At the end of the novel, the Petrified students are cured and Gryffindor wins the House Cup.
+Later, Harry liberates Dobby by tricking his master, Lucius Malfoy, into giving him clothing.
+At the end of the novel, the immobilised students are cured and Gryffindor wins the House Cup.